-The Fisher Funds Proxy Voting Policy ("the Policy") sets out the standards that the Fisher Funds Management Limited's (including Kiwi Wealth Investment Limited Partnership) (collectively "Fisher Funds") uses to manage the proxy voting process.
-This policy covers the Proxy Voting of all Fisher Funds' portfolios holding publicly listed equities.
+The Fisher Funds Proxy Voting Policy ("the Policy") sets out the standards that Fisher Funds Management Limited and its related entities (Fisher Funds) uses to manage the proxy voting process.
+This policy covers the proxy voting of all Fisher Funds' portfolios that hold publicly listed equities.